flatpressblog/flatpress/docs/FlatPress_APCu_Cache_Overview.md

   - Obfuscation: up to 7200 seconds (2 hours).

 **Impact:**
-Medium–High.
-Particularly useful when many users edit content or when image metadata is queried frequently.
+Medium.
+Particularly useful when image metadata is frequently queried.

 ---